26 Sep

 Mobility doesn't really work with ERP.
 The software solution from the cloud remains a rarely chosen alternative.
 85 percent of respondents have installed the system on-premise in their own data centre.
 Eleven per cent use the option of an external provider.
 Only four per cent choose the cloud or "Software-as-a-Service" (SaaS) option.
 In the previous year's survey, the figure was 18 per cent.
 A lack of information and fears about security are frequently cited reasons for the reluctance to use the cloud.
 According to the Panorama study, cloud ERP providers are secure and reliable.
 The main argument of ERP cloud providers - low operating costs - often promise more than they can deliver.
 According to the survey, 54 per cent of respondents have achieved savings of between zero and 40 per cent.
 That's good, but without looking at the long-term costs.
 If you want to save money with the cloud option, you should first look at the costs over a longer term - the study advises.

-Further information and articles on ERP projects can be found in our series "Successfully through the ERP project“.
+You can find further information and articles on ERP projects in our series „Successfully through the ERP project„.

 © 2014 | Versino Projects GmbH